-CO concentrations were not modelled for 2014; therefore in zones where measurements were not available compliance has been determined through objective estimation.
+CO concentrations were not modelled for 2015 therefore in zones where measurements were not available compliance has been determined through objective estimation.
 The objective estimation process is explained further in Section 8.

-In 2014 there were time extensions in place in nine zones for the annual mean limit value for NO2 until 1 January 2015.
-Table 2.1 shows that 38 zones have not achieved full compliance with the annual NO2 limit value in 2014.
-Two zones were also non-compliant with the hourly limit value in 2014.
-The 1-hour limit value of 200 $\mu$ g m-3 as a 98th percentile specified in Directive 85/203/EEC was not exceeded in 2014.
+Table 2.2 shows that 37 zones have not achieved full compliance with the annual NO2 limit value in 2015.
+Two zones were also non-compliant with the hourly limit value in 2015.
+The 1-hour limit value of 200 $\mu$ g m-3 as a 98th percentile specific in Directive 85/203/EEC was not exceeded in 2015.

+Table 2.3 shows no exceedance of the daily mean limit value for $PM{10}$ for the Swansea Urban Area.
+However, it should be noted that there was one exceedance of the daily mean limit value for $PM{10}$ at the Port Talbot Margam Partisol monitoring station before subtraction of natural sources, as is required by the AQD (Article 20).
 The exposure concentration obligation for the average of annual mean $PM{2.5}$ concentrations measured in urban areas of 20 μg m-3 was met.
-Table 2.3 shows no exceedance of the daily mean limit value for $PM{10}$ for the Greater London Urban Area.
-However, it should be noted that there was one exceedance of the daily mean limit value for $PM{10}$ before subtraction of natural sources, as is required by the AQD (Article 20).
-There was an exceedance of the stage 2 indicative limit value for $PM{2.5}$ , which is not currently in force, in the Greater London Urban Area.

-Table 2.6 shows that three zones have not achieved full compliance with the annual Ni target value and six zones have not achieved full compliance with the annual B(a)P target value in 2014.
+Table 2.6 shows that two zones have not achieved full compliance with the annual Ni target value and five zones have not achieved full compliance with the annual B(a)P target value in 2015.